kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 (`kumuluzee.metrics.graphite.pickle`).
 You can also define graphite port (`kumuluzee.metrics.graphite.port`), otherwise the port will be set to `2003` or `2004` if `pickle` is set to true.

-### Configure KumuluzEE Logs
+### Configure Logs

-A reporter for automatically reporting metrics to the log can be configured.
+A reporter for automatically reporting metrics to the available logging framework can be configured.
 Lets first add a dependency:

 ```xml
 <dependency>